-Our volunteers are pleased to answer general parliamentary questions, which might help you in conducting further research, but they should not be considered an official opinion from MAP.
+Our volunteers are pleased to answer parliamentary questions, which might help you in conducting further research, but they should not be considered an official parliamentary opinion.

 “These rules are, in effect, default rules; that is to say, they govern only if there are no contrary provisions in any federal, state, or other law applicable to the society, or in the society’s bylaws, or in any special rules of order that the society has adopted.”